 II.
-For applicants who are applying on the basis that the number of Office for People with Developmental Disabilities (OPWDD)-licensed residential programs (e.g., Intermediate Care Facilities, Individualized Residential Alternatives) or other similar community or health organizations located within the LEA have resulted in a large percentage of students with the most significant cognitive disabilities residing in the district and taking NYSAA in 2011-12, provide the following information, as applicable:
+For applicants who are applying on the basis that the number of Office for People with Developmental Disabilities (OPWDD) licensed residential programs (e.g., Intermediate Care Facilities, Individualized Residential Alternatives) or other similar community or health organizations located within the LEA have resulted in a large percentage of students with the most significant cognitive disabilities residing in the district and taking NYSAA in 2013-14, provide the following information, as applicable:

-- Provide the number and a description including classification categories of students, placed in each of the above OPWDD-licensed facilities for whom your LEA has CSE responsibilities (add additional lines or attach descriptive narrative if necessary):
+- Provide the number and a description, including ages and disability classifications, of students placed in each of the above OPWDD licensed facilities for whom your LEA has CSE responsibilities (add additional lines or attach descriptive narrative if necessary):

 - List other community programs located in this LEA and describe the population served.
 Explain how these programs impact on the LEA’s population of students with significant cognitive disabilities who take NYSAA: